Jordan Love and Tucker Kraft lead the way in Packers' 27-18 victory over Commanders

 Josh Jacobs made it 14-0 with a 2-yard touchdown run to finish a 10-play, 92-yard march that featured a 37-yard completion to Malik Heath, who did an outstanding job of keeping both feet inbounds while making a catch at Washington’s sideline.
 Jacobs finished with 84 yards on 23 carries.

-Washington gained 23 yards on its first three series before getting on the board with a 51-yard field goal from Matt Gay, who later missed kicks of 58 and 52 yards.
+Washington gained 23 yards on its first three series before getting on the board with a 51-yard field goal from Matt Gay, who later missed from 58 and 52 yards.

+“I just felt like we didn't find the rhythm that we needed to, really from jump street,” Quinn said.

 After Brandon McManus’ 22-yard field goal made it 17-3 in the third quarter, Washington cut the margin to 17-10 on Ertz's touchdown catch with 13:45 remaining.
 But the Packers reached the end zone on their next series, and McManus added a 56-yard field goal later in the fourth quarter.